About the Alexandria Domestic Violence Program

 When To Intervene

-Domestic violence is a crime that can result in serious physical injury and even death.
-If you are a neighbor and know that a battering incident is occurring, call the police immediately.
+Intimate partner violence is a crime that can result in serious physical injury and even death.
+If you are a neighbor and know that an abusive incident is occurring, call the police immediately.
 Calling the police is simply the most effective way to protect the victim and children from immediate harm.
-Your friend will thank you for this later.

 Family Violence in the Workplace

-- A pattern of abusive and violent behavior between people who are married or living together, or who have an ongoing or prior intimate relationship.
+- A pattern of abusive, coercive and violent behavior between people who are married or living together, or who have an ongoing or prior intimate relationship.

 - Includes physical assaults and psychological threats as well as verbal abuse and economic control that make a person fear for her or his safety.